The photo on the LEFT was taken in 1975 and the one on the right was taken in 1979.

 On 29 July 2008 I had several glasses of wine to loosten up (without thinking of the consequences) and went ahead and filed with the FCC for a vanity callsign.
 I have wanted a "K" call since I was first licensed so while the "K5" callsign with my initials was available, I decided to go ahead and apply for it.
 The FCC granted it on 16 August 2008, when I became K5PRT.
 Now I'm left with lots of work (my website, other website user IDs and passwords, etc).
 Not to mention about 750 WB5RPU QSL cards, a baseball cap and several T-shirts with WB5RPU on them, Ham name tags, plus much more, but it was worth it.

-In 2008, after my XYL left, I started collecting classic Icom rigs, CW bugs, paddles and straight keys.
+In 2008, after my XYL divorced me and left, I started collecting classic Icom rigs, CW bugs, paddles and straight keys.
 They are all listed with photos on my website.

 At present, my primary rigs are all Icom: IC-7410, IC-775DSP, and IC-756ProIII (primary station) and IC-746Pro (secondary station).
 In March, 2012, I purchased Ameritron AL-811, AL-811H and two ALS-600 Amplifiers.
 You can see my primary station HERE and my secondary station HERE.